Skip to content

 Events Dialog

-“Export” button – exports all the created events to a file.
-This file can later be imported back into the app when needed.
+“Export” exports all created events to a file, which can later be imported back into the app.

 For each event: